badawyy-A/ChatApp_ChatBot/README.md

 **Method:** `POST`

 **Description:**
 Classifies a given URL as either 'Safe' or 'Unsafe'.
-This endpoint utilizes both a pre-trained local machine learning model (`rf_model.pkl`) and a large language model (Gemini) to determine the safety status.
-If the predictions from both models differ, the Gemini prediction is prioritized.
+This endpoint utilizes both a pre-trained local machine learning model (`rf_model.pkl`)

 ---